West Virginia state senator charged with prostitution

 CHARLESTON, W.Va.
 (AP) — West Virginia state Sen. Mike Maroney has been charged with soliciting a prostitute.

-A Marshall County court clerk says the Republican lawmaker turned himself in and was arraigned Wednesday morning on three misdemeanor charges.
+The Republican lawmaker turned himself in and was arraigned Wednesday morning, a Marshall County court clerk said.
 He has pleaded not guilty and paid a $4,500 bond.

-A criminal complaint says Maroney exchanged text messages to discuss prices and set up meetings with a woman who has admitted to being a prostitute.
-He also sent her a picture of himself.
+Maroney exchanged text messages to discuss prices and set up meetings with a woman who has admitted to being a prostitute, according to a criminal complaint.
+He also sent her a picture of himself smiling along with a message reading "now can I stop by" after she said she wouldn't meet without a photo of him.